DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 <a id ="sharp"></a>
 ### 3.2.9 `sharpening` and `sharpenratio`
-In DeepLabCut *pose_config.yaml* file, by default `sharpening` is set to `False`, but if we want to use this type of data augmentation, we can set it `True` and specify a value for `sharpenratio`, which by default is set to `0.3`.
+In DeepLabCut *pose_config.yaml* file, by default, `sharpening` is set to `False`, but if we want to use this type of data augmentation, we can set it `True` and specify a value for `sharpenratio`, which by default is set to `0.3`.
 Blurring is not defined in the *pose_config.yaml*, but if the user finds it convenient, it can be added to the data augmentation pipeline.

 The image below is modified from
 [2](#references).